yquake2/yquake2/doc/040_cvarlist.md

   Vanilla Quake II behaviour.

-* **cl_r1q2_lightstyle**: Since the first release Yamagi Quake II used the R1Q2 colors for the dynamic lights of rockets and hyperblaster projectiles.
+* **cl_r1q2_lightstyle**: Since the first release Yamagi Quake II used the R1Q2 colors for the dynamic lights of rockets.
 Set to `0` to get the Vanilla Quake II colors.
 Defaults to `1`.

 * **cl_showfps**: Shows the framecounter.
 Set to `2` for more and to `3` for even more informations.